chuck-whitmer/datashare/README.md

 By providing the exact matrices used, we can avoid ambiguity.

 ## The list of nuclides
-There are 3793 nuclides in the problem (regardless of whether they are used), and they are listed in the file `nuclidelist`, which begins with:
+There are 3793 nuclides in the problem (regardless of whether they appear in a non-zero amount), and they are listed in the file `nuclidelist`, which begins with:
 ```
 #   1:   10010  H   1